-Most of the balls are a formal and private affair for the Krewe.
+Most of the balls are a formal and private affair for the krewe.
 Debutantes are introduced at the Ball Tableau as a formal introduction to society.
-The climbing of the social ladder starts for the children serving as pages to the court.
-Women dress in ballgowns and hope to be issued a "call-out" card.
-If a debutante is fortunate enough to receive one, she is seated in a select area and waits her turn to be "called out" for a dance by the Krewe member who sent the card.
-A night of dining and dancing with a prince in formal attire-- what a dream!
+In climbing the social ladder, children start by serving as pages to the court.
+Women dress in ball gowns and hope to be issued a "call-out" card.
+If a debutante is fortunate enough to receive one, she is seated in a select area and waits her turn to be "called out" for a dance by the krewe member who sent the card.
+A night of dining and dancing with a prince in formal attire - what a dream!

-Attendance at the older, more aristocratic Balls is by invitation only.
-(No one really feels left out if they don't receive an invitation, though.
-Lots of folks aren't invited, including some governors who wanted to attend.)
-Originally, ball invitations were die-cut and printed in Paris; they continue to be quite colorful and valuable works of art.
-These invitations are also collector's items, often framed for their beauty, and are interesting conversation pieces.
+Attendance at the older, more aristocratic balls is by invitation only.
+No one really feels left out if they don't receive an invitation, though.
+Many prominent people aren't invited, including governors wanting to attend.
+Ball invitations were originally die-cut and printed in Paris.
+Even today they can be quite colorful and valuable works of art.
+Invitations can also be collectors’ items framed for their beauty and considered interesting conversation pieces.

 Some large parades produce an indoor extravaganza the night of their parade.
 While all balls are exciting events, Bacchus, Orpheus, and Endymion, the three “super krewes,” put on the best balls by far!

 In Greek mythology, Bacchus is the god of wine and vegetation—and they host a celebration fitting of its namesake god.
 Mardi Gras balls were exclusive events closed off from most people outside of New Orleans society until this krewe revolutionized the event.
 In 1949, Edward Brennan Sr. created the krewe, a carnival Ball open to tourists.
 As they say, the first is the best because this event has become the talk of the town for tourists and locals alike!